 Redshift Overview

 Redshift is a cloud-based data warehouse solution of Amazon Web Services (AWS).
 It is a fully managed service that reduces your responsibility for infrastructure management.
 Redshift offers high scalability up to the petabyte level and uses massively parallel processing technology to optimize performance.
-It also stores data in columnar format for efficient data storage.
+Redshift’s architecture also allows it to store data in columnar format for efficient data storage.
 Further, you can use simple SQL commands with the Redshift ML to build, deploy, and execute machine learning models within the data warehouse.
 This can help you with predictive analysis in fraud detection, risks, and customer churn rates.

 AWS DocumentDB to Redshift: Configuration of AWS Cloud for DocumentDB to Redshift Integration